 The climate is tropical throughout the year.
 December and January are relatively cool months.
 The weather heats up drastically from March through June.
 Unfortunately, as the temperature rises, so does the humidity.
 Premonsoon rains bring slight relief in July/August, and the temperatures decrease slowly until the cooler season returns in November.
 During the hottest months, sea breezes occasionally lessen the discomfort.

 Chennai averages 48 inches of rain annually, although droughts occur when the monsoon fails.
-Most rain falls from October through December, but frequent showers can occur from May to September.
+The most rain falls from October through December, but frequent showers can occur from May to September.
 Occasionally, cyclones strike the coast.